anders-s-olsen/CopBET/README.md

 * CopBET_time_series_complexity
 * CopBET_von_Neumann_entropy

 The functions that require voxel-wise input data and a specified atlas are `'CopBET_intranetwork_synchrony'`, `'CopBET_motif_connectivity_entropy'`, and `'CopBET_sample_entropy'`.
 Please refer to the paper for more details on available metrics and their usage.
-Note that while some of these functions return scalar entropy values per row in the input table, some return a vector or matrix of entropy values, which need to be further processed afterwards.
+Note that while some functions return scalar entropy values per row in the input table, some return a vector or matrix of entropy values, which need to be further processed afterwards.
 For example, `CopBET_degree_distribution_entropy` returns an entropy value for each "mean degree".

 ## Example script